lbdyck/inews/README.md

 The administrative options are documented on the table display panel.

-Note: Use option C (clone) to make a copy of an existing news item to
+*Note:* Use option C (clone) to make a copy of an existing news item to
       make updates to it.
 This gives the item a new number and thus it will appear with a status of New for users that automatically check for New and Unread items at ISPF startup.
 The old item remains or can be deleted using option D.

+### Detour
-Detour: The dialog maintains a small ISPF table with one row in the users ISPF Profile dataset.
+The dialog maintains a small ISPF table with one row in the users ISPF Profile dataset.
 This table contains a flag for each news item indicating the users status in relation to the item.
 Thus if a news item has been marked read then the user will not see any UPDATES to that news item unless they explicitly view it.

-Note that the ADMIN updates are made to a working copy of the table dataset and at SAVE time all updates are copied into production.
+*Note* that the ADMIN updates are made to a working copy of the table dataset and at SAVE time all updates are copied into production.

 ## User Interface